voltpop/vp-website/_pages/services.markdown

 We put our industry experience, knowledge, and skills to work for you.
 It's our mission to help you get the most out of your tech.

 #### Things we do:
-* Aid in the assessment of your business's and your customers' needs.
-* Help to develop strategies on how to meet those needs.
-* Identify bottlenecks in your business's flow
-* Offer insight and knowledge to solution design and implementation.
+* Implement solutions that make business easier for you and your customers
+* Think of ways to help you do you business better
-* Identify ways to facilitate workflow, using our industry experience
+* Use our industry experience to help you navigate all of your tech options.
-* Provide you and your company with the tools and knowledge needed to keep things running smoothly.
+* Teach you the things you need to keep your tech running smoothly.
 * Provide ongoing support (just in case you need us).

 #### Things we don't do: